xi-project/xi-filelib/UPGRADE.md

 * FILE_BEFORE_CREATE event (FileUploadEvent) is now named FILE_UPLOAD.
 * FILE_BEFORE_CREATE is now a _new_ event (FileEvent) triggered before creation of files.
 * Refactorations and simplifications in plugins.
 Check your custom ones, they may require small changes.
+* Reversible versions of creation time and sequential linkers and a ReversibleLinkerInterface interface.
+  It would be very wise to update to these (you'll have to unpublish and republish all your files).

 ## From version 0.10.x to version 0.11.x